 One of the less conventional methods used for highly complex or multi-layered PCB involves X-ray inspection.
 The X-ray provides visuals of all the layers and can help find hidden problems from plain eyesight.

-A final inspection and functionality test are carried out after the assembly process is over.
+After the assembly process is over, a final inspection and functionality test are carried out.
 You can find out different aspects through the trial, such as signal output, current, and voltage.
 You can determine the electrical characteristics of the PCB through simulated signals.

 You can contact us for printed circuit board assembly and high-quality end products quickly passing the function tests.
 We will ensure that the PCBs are assembled as per your design and instructions to deliver the best results.